lambdaclass/aleo_lambda_blockchain/README.md

 make localnet_start NODE={N}
 ```

-This will start the `tendermint` process as well as the `snarkvm_abci` process in the same terminal (So logs can be a bit messy)
+This will start the `tendermint` process as well as the `aleo_abci` process in the same terminal (So logs can be a bit messy)

 Once all the nodes are started the network will be ready to interact.